anisekai-project/service/README.md

 This README will be updated to include the installation process and contribution guidelines once the project is ready to accept contributions.
 However, at this stage, contributions are not being accepted to ensure stability and consistency in development.
 Feel free to clone the repository and explore the `.env.example` file.
-If you are familiar with Spring Boot and Java, it should not be too challenging to understand.
+If you are familiar with Spring Boot and Java, it should not be too challenging to understand how to get things started.

 ## About "Character" Packages in Modules